Counting on Eternity-preview

 Kaitlyn was my band camp roomie and was pretty much my band nerd go-to girl whenever I needed someone to hang with at band practice.
 When it came to all things band-nerdy, she was my gal.

-“Madeline…come down and pick your song,” she said, which in a freshman girl’s mind felt like she was screaming it through a megaphone while I was standing on the risers alone...naked.
+“Madison…come down and pick your song,” she said, which in a freshman girl’s mind felt like she was screaming it through a megaphone while I was standing on the risers alone, naked.
 It was mortifying as I walked each step with fear and dread.
 I felt like all eyes were on me and it was a feeling I hated.
-After scanning the list of songs, I checked whichever song hadn’t been chosen by anyone else and hurried to my backpack to gather my things for lunch as the bell rang.
-I was sure to let my gaze wander back to my blue-eyed beauty as he jumped off the risers and went to grab his own backpack that was placed not too far from mine.
+After scanning the list of songs, I checked which song hadn’t been chosen by anyone else and hurried to my backpack to gather my things for lunch as the bell rang.
+I was sure to let my gaze wander back to my blue-eyed beauty as he jumped off the risers and went to grab his backpack that was placed not too far from mine.

 As he was doing that, I realized that he was chatting up a girl I knew from band.
 My heart was crushed with absolutely no reason to be.
 I didn’t even know him or his name or the reason he was talking to her.
 Yet, with eyes like those, what girl wouldn’t be jealous?
 In my 15-year old’s brain of judgment, I felt she was far prettier than me and assumed she was his girlfriend.
-On his way out the door, I took the opportunity to eye-up my new hobby, in spite of the very obvious fact that this blue-eyed stud was far out of my league and also noticed he was now talking to a guy I thought Amy knew.
+On his way out the door, I took the opportunity to eye-up my new hobby, despite the very obvious fact that this blue-eyed stud was way out of my league, but I also noticed he was now talking to a guy I thought Amy knew.

-“Amy,” I said as she stood and tossed her bag on her back.
+“Amy,” I said as she stood and tossed her bag onto her back.

-Without wanting to attract notice, I turned my back to him and began walking to the door.
+To keep from gaining attention, I turned my back to my blue-eyed stud and began walking to the door.